PhishyOne/Phishtopia.com/README.md

 # Phishtopia.com
-A peaceful site for displaying the technological creativity of prisoners.
+A peaceful site for displaying the creativity of prisoners.
 Home of StoreCalc Online (Coming Soon).